cyranodev/trybe-proj-trybeer-v2/README.md

 - *Front-end:* all elements built up using [React](https://reactjs.org/) and *React Context*, along with [React Router](https://reactrouter.com/) to deal with routes and protected (logged in) routes.
 Visual design was not a requirement in itself

-**Set-up for current version:** the current version required a migration to [Sequelize](https://sequelize.org/) beforehand, so the group had to set up Sequelize models and migrations in order to allow seeders for automated tests to work (tests provided by Trybe to assess students' performance).
+**Set-up for current version:** the current version required a migration from mySQL to [Sequelize](https://sequelize.org/) beforehand, so the group had to create Sequelize models and migrations in order to allow seeders for automated tests to work (tests provided by Trybe to assess students' performance).

 **Requisites sum-up:**